thearst3rd/stopwaitingforgodot-chess/README.md

 Not only that, but I added a SAN display as well!
 It's Lichess-inspired, and it looks really nice, _definitely_ better than I expected out of a one-weekend project.

+Man, I need to get better at constructing GUIs in the 2D scene view.
+I always end up with 10 billion VBoxes and HBoxes and CenterContainers and such, when I'm sure there's a simpler way to achieve the exact same result.
+That's something I should focus on learning soon.
+At least I've figured out about `find_node()`, that way I don't need to change the hard-coded node path every time I alter the structure.
+I'm not sure - is using `find_node` on everything bad practice?
+Anyways, I created a simple settings menu which lets you toggle some settings, which get saved to disk.
+Nice!

 # Credits/Attributions

 See [CREDITS.md](CREDITS.md).